madhumc85/angular_play_scala/README.md

+Home screen:

 ![home](./screens/home.png)

 This is a demo of a RESTFul web app with 3rd party authentication and profile creation/edit.
-You can run and develop the app locally and run the provided mini CI/CD environment in a VM that pulls the code from this repository, tests and runs the app.
+You can run and develop the app locally and run the self-contained provided mini CI/CD environment in a VM that pulls the code from this repository, tests and runs the app.

 Technologies used:
 * Play framework with Scala